My Family – My Sheldon Ancestry

 Find a Sheldon on the Wikitree to search their genealogy.

 Sheldon Name Meaning

 A private but friendly group of Sheldon’s is well worth joining.
-Meet Dale Sheldon, Sue Sheldon, and Kelly Wheaton and introduce yourself.
+Meet Dale Sheldon, Sue Sheldon, Kelly Wheaton and Missy Rummie, and introduce yourself.
 Feel free to join in the conversations.
 Click here to find the group.

 This photo is circa 1925.
 Taken in Lancaster, Pennsylvania, the young boy in the wagon is my father, George G. Sheldon.
 Standing behind him is his oldest brother Charles W, Sheldon.
 Standing in the front of the wagon is Harold R. Sheldon, Jr.,